sorididim11/dcos-ansible-terraform/README.md

 * vagrant: 1.9.7
 * terraform: 0.9.3

+# DC/OS infra consideration
+dns_search - add local dns servers to config public IP - moidfy detect-ip-pub. default is the same ip with private ip use proxy - change dcos_is_use_proxy to true and add proxy config ex) proxy_env.http_proxy docker_credentials docker_registyr_url custom ca cert

 # ToDo
-1) portus registry to dcos pods (but  pods is not suppored in enterprise strict mode)
+1) portus registry to dcos pods (but  pods is not suppored in  strict mode)

 # Features